 Notice the change in pronouns in verse 7.
 In verses 5-6, Jesus states the principle: If a person remains in me he will bear fruit; if he doesn't remain, he won't.
 Yet in verses 7-8, Jesus states in practical terms what this principle should mean for His disciples: "If you remain in me."
 Jesus makes it personal.
-We have some responsibilities.

-If we are to experience the promise of fruit, it takes...
+So we have some responsibilities.
+If we are to experience the promise of fruit, it takes three things.